About UpsideDowns Education Trust

 In New Zealand, between 50 and 80 babies with Down syndrome are born each year.
 That's 1 in 1,000 Kiwi families.

 It is well-documented that “Speech and language therapy is the most important part of intervention services for children with Down syndrome if we wish to promote their cognitive (mental) and social development” (Buckley and Le Prevost, 2002).
 However, it may come as a surprise that the specialist education needed to ensure children with Down syndrome are equipped with the effective communication skills is not provided as part of the New Zealand Government's education curriculum.
 It is only available through private practitioners.

 In 2003, a group of parents of kids with Down syndrome sought to address this need by establishing the UpsideDowns Education Trust.
-By helping fund speech language therapy, we've ensured hundreds of kids have received thousands of life-changing sessions and developed the ability to communicate effectively.
+By helping fund speech language therapy, we've ensured hundreds of kids have received tens of thousands of life-changing sessions and developed the ability to communicate effectively.
 The charity remains led by a group of parents who meet monthly to discuss strategy and governance, and coordinate our annual fundraising efforts.

 Purpose: We believe that every child with Down syndrome should have the tools to develop their communication, confidence and independence, and the right to participate fully in society